janaSunrise/janaSunrise/README.md

 is amazing, revolutionary and can solve problems for specific domains or a lot of people.
 My projects are focused on being interesting and helpful, giving efficient solutions to problems, solving real-life issues, making coding more accessible or efficient, and others.
-I'm extremely passionate about coding and computer science, revolutionizing things by harnessing the power of Machine learning, Web development or other fields, Learning from my issues and trying to solve them for once and all, and bringing the potential out in me for the greater good! 🤩
+I'm extremely passionate about coding and computer science, revolutionizing things by harnessing the power of Machine learning, Web development and more, Learning from my issues, trying to solve them for once and all, and bringing the potential out in me for the greater good! 🤩

 You can know me more and find my projects at my [Github](https://github.com/janaSunrise/).
 I'm always up for a chat, collaboration requests, or help too!
 You can find me at [Twitter](https://twitter.com/JanaSunrise),